-- Please do not attempt to enter Vietnam without pre-obtaining a visa, they can charge you as much as $200 US on the spot for purchasing one in the airport.
+- Please do not attempt to enter Vietnam without pre-obtaining a visa: they can charge you as much as US$200 on the spot for purchasing one at the airport

-- Buy your train tickets directly from a train station not a tourist information or anything that resembles it, you will save in the long run.
+- If you don’t buy your train tickets online, buy them directly from a train station not a tourist information office or anything that resembles it: you will save in the long run

-There you have it folks, that is my ultimate guide to traveling Vietnam, I can write 1000 blogs on this country but really you have to get off that plane and feel that humid air for yourself to get any sort of an idea what you are in for.
+There you have it, folks, that is my ultimate guide to traveling Vietnam” I can write 1,000 posts on this country, but really you have to get off that plane and feel that humid air for yourself to get any sort of an idea of what you are in for.
 Until then, I hope my article painted a pretty picture of this striking nation.
-If you like what you read and want to know more about other countries I have traveled have a read od some other blogs I have written on my website, williesurbanwalk.com.
+If you like what you read and want to know more about other countries I have traveled, have a read of some other blogs I have written on my website, williesurbanwalk.com.
 Thanks for your time folks 🙂

 Have any questions?
 Ever been to Vietnam?
 Tell us about it!